Cardiff GAA (St. Colmcilles)

-St Colmcilles Cardiff is a GAA club that plays Gaelic football and is based in Cardiff, Wales.
+St Colmcilles Cardiff is a GAA club based in Cardiff, Wales that plays Gaelic football and Hurling.

 It is affiliated with Gloucestershire GAA and British GAA.

 The club provides exercise for the Irish (and wider) communities of Cardiff and the South Wales area and is always looking for new players of all levels and abilities.

 St Colmcilles was established in 1956 as a successor club to the Emmetts, which had ceased to operate in 1915 due to the First World War.
 St Colmcilles won the league in 1961 and a first county championship in 1967.
 They won the championship of Great Britain in 1973.
 However, in 1974, they ceased to operate, only to be revived (with new colours) for football at underage level in 1983.
 After this, a senior football team was put together, and, later, a camogie team for the ladies.
 St Colmcilles went on to win county league and championship at every grade, completed by the club's under-14 team winning the 1988 All-Britain.